+WG/MI461G; EN561

-WG/MI461G; PACIFIC WOMEN WRITERS (3)
+PACIFIC WOMEN WRITERS (3)

-Spring/Even Years EN561 This course entails an intensive study of representative works of Pacific Women Writers to acquaint the students with the contours-in terms of styles, themes, symbols, images, language, politics, and subject matter-of the writing of females who represent an emerging literature as well as a new exciting part of the region's cultural heritage.
-Students will emerge with an understanding of the place of this literature in the larger context of Pacific Literature, Women's Literature, Minority Literature and Contemporary Literature in English.
-Prerequisites: EN210, EN323 or consent of the Instructor.
+This course entails an intensive study of representative works of Pacific Women Writers to acquaint students with the contours of this emerging literature in terms of styles, themes, symbols, images, language, politics, and subject.
+Students will gain an understanding of the place of this literature in the larger context of Pacific Literature, Women's Literature, Minority Literature and Contemporary Literature in English.
+Prerequisite: EN111; Any 200-level literature course or consent of instructor.